Alternative Education Programs

 Machipongo, Virginia 23405

 Fluvanna, Alleghany Highlands, Bath, Botetourt, Buchanan, Charles City, Clarke, Craig, Culpeper, Floyd, Franklin, Giles, Grayson, Greene, Halifax, Highland, Lancaster, Madison, Orange, Shenandoah, and Smyth Counties; Radford City

 - Focus: Project RETURN was formed to assist school divisions in addressing the educational, social, and emotional needs of students who require an alternative educational program.
 Selected students from each locality receive instruction through the Project RETURN model.
-The model allows the locality to provide instruction at home or within the local alternative education center.
-Using the best in available software, the mentor teacher, in collaboration with the sending home school staff, develop an individualized academic program based on the student's ability level and the appropriate Virginia Standards of Learning.
+The model allows the locality to provide instruction at home or within the local alternative education center using the best in available software and online curriculum.
+The mentor teacher, in collaboration with the sending home school staff, develop an individualized academic program based on the student's ability level and the appropriate Virginia Standards of Learning.
 The ultimate goal is the student's successful transition into the regular academic setting.
 The program can involve up to 75 students in grades K-12.

 - Contact: Brenda Gilliam, Director of Secondary Education